 Farbest Foods Wastewater Treatment Plant Improvements

 Farbest Foods contracted Hazen and Sawyer to evaluate the existing treatment plant, determine the necessary improvements, design the improvements, and provide construction phase services.
-Farbest Foods processes approximately 36,000 turkeys per day at the Huntingburg facility to provide high-quality fresh and frozen turkey meats and parts for further processing.
+Design and construction schedules were very aggressive, with design of the $5 million improvements completed in approximately 4

 Farbest Foods, Inc. (Farbest) processes approximately 36,000 turkeys per day at its Huntingburg, IN facility and provides high quality fresh and frozen turkey meats and parts for further processing.
 The process wastewater from the production facility is treated prior to direct discharge to a creek by a 0.65 MGD treatment plant owned and operated by Farbest.